uschwartz/nucDetective/README.md

 Given paired-end sequencing data in fastq format, this pipeline will first run `Profiler`:

-* The `Profiler` workflow can be seperated into two main branches: Data processing and QC.
+* The `Profiler` workflow can be separated into two main branches: Data processing and QC.
     * Data processing:
         1. Trimming of reads using [`Trim Galore`](https://github.com/FelixKrueger/TrimGalore)
         2. Alignment of reads to a provided genome index using [`bowtie2`](https://github.com/BenLangmead/bowtie2)